Official State Flag of Missouri

 The Missouri state flag was officially approved in 1913.
-The original flag (designed and created by Marie Elizabeth Oliver) can be seen at the Secretary of State's office in Jefferson City, Missouri.
+The original flag (designed and created by Marie Elizabeth Oliver) is on display at the Secretary of State's office in Jefferson City, Missouri.
+All State Flags

 The stripes on the flag are symbols for bravery (red stripe), purity (white stripe), and justice (blue stripe).
-The center of the flag displays Missouri's state seal surrounded by 24 stars (Missouri became the 24th state in 1820 (the year is acknowledged in Roman numerals at the bottom of the seal).
+The center of the flag displays Missouri's state seal surrounded by 24 stars (Missouri became the 24th state on August 10, 1821 (although the Roman numerals at the bottom of the seal that acknowledge this date read 1820: "MDCCCXX").
+All Dates of Statehood

 The two grizzly bears are symbols of courage and strength.
 They stand on a scroll bearing the state motto: Salus Populi Suprema Lex Esto (Latin for "Let the welfare of the people be the supreme law").